What is counselling?

 Where other approaches to counselling may include practical exercises, a focus on the past, or a focus on the present, person-centred counselling can feel somewhat ‘unstructured’ and the aim of this is to enable a client to navigate towards areas that feel most relevant to talk about, and determine where best to focus their time within the sessions.
 Person-centred counselling can be effective in both short-term and long-term work.

-To learn more about person-centred counselling, and the theory underpinning the approach, please see some resources below:
+To learn more about person-centred counselling, and the theory underpinning the approach, please see some additional resources below:

 I am a person-centred counsellor and can offer person-centred counselling sessions.
 Please see About for more information.